hmnmustafa/NLP_Portfolio/README.md

 # Assignment_2

-This assignment examines a professional level NlP API: NLTK.
+This assignment examines a professional level NLP API: NLTK.
 It gets you into the practice of using NLTK.

 You can view this assignment [here](https://github.com/hmnmustafa/NLP_Portfolio/blob/main/CS4395-a2-hbm170002.pdf).